| By Kelli Solt

 rhythms and rolling highs and lows painted beautiful reflections

+of the Celtic countryside.
 The solo act became a trio when Magone invited

 Irish Studies professor Gearoid OhAllmhurain to join in with